 “to provide simple and strenuous recreative and educational holidays by offering reasonably priced accommodation and to promote friendship and fellowship amid the beauty of the natural world”.

-The Co-operative Holidays Association, constituted in 1897, was re-named the Countrywide Holidays Association in 1964 but ceased to operate as a holiday provider in 2004.
-For most of its life the organisation was simply known as the CHA.
-The Holiday Fellowship continues to provide holidays today as HF Holidays.
+The Co-operative Holidays Association, re-named the Countrywide Holidays Association in 1964 but always affectionately known as the CHA, ceased to operate as a holiday provider in 2004.
+The Holiday Fellowship, re-branded as HF Holidays in 1982, continues to provide holidays today.

 My research at the University of Cumbria sought to establish how these pioneers of recreative and educational holidays for working people dealt with the far-reaching changes in social, economic and cultural conditions during the period 1919-2000.
 My research explored the ways in which increasing affluence and consumer choice, changing cultural attitudes and expectations, the popularisation of outdoor recreation and the proliferation of competing outdoor holiday providers impacted on the ability of the CHA and Holiday Fellowship to provide simple and cheap recreative and educational holidays.
 Utilising important original source material, the research analyses the continuities and changes in these two organisations during the period 1919-2000 and the linkages and differences between them.

 My research was completed in February 2015 when I was awarded a PhD in Cultural History by the University of Lancaster.
 My PhD thesis is entitled: Whatever happened to ‘rational’ holidays for working people, c.1919-2000: The competing demands of altruism and commercial necessity in the Co-operative Holidays Association and Holiday Fellowship.
 The thesis explores the way the CHA and Holiday Fellowship dealt with the often conflicting demands of altruism and commercial necessity as the twentieth century progressed and assesses the extent to which they drifted away from their original ideals in order to combat the challenges of consumerism.